Lord Ruthven (vampire): Subsequent appearances

 The story was an immediate success and several other authors quickly adapted the character of Lord Ruthven into other works.
 Cyprien Bérard wrote an 1820 novel, Lord Ruthwen ou les Vampires, which was falsely attributed to Charles Nodier.
 Nodier himself wrote an 1820 play, Le Vampire, which was adapted back into English for the London stage by James Robinson Planché as The Vampire, or The Bride of the Isles.
 At least four other stage versions of the story also appeared in 1820.

 In 1828, Heinrich August Marschner and W. A. Wohlbrück adapted the story into a German opera, Der Vampyr.
 A second German opera with the same title was written in 1828 by Peter Josef von Lindpaintner and Cäsar Max Heigel, but the vampire in Lindpaintner's opera was named Aubri, not Ruthven.
 Dion Boucicault revived the character in his 1852 play The Vampire: A Phantasm, and played the title role during its long run.
 Alexandre Dumas, père also used the character in an 1852 play.
+Ruthven (1859), a play by Augustus Glossop Harris, expands the story, including the death of Ruthven.